MarjoleinAardewijn/web-design-1920/README.md

 ![Error Message](https://user-images.githubusercontent.com/23479038/80120156-e314e580-858a-11ea-86d1-51255bfa8c00.png "Error Message")
 </details>

+And I changed the default time to be in an hour instead of the current time.

 And finally, for the fun, I also added a custom cursor with the `rock` gesture, which changes a little bit when hovering over buttons and select boxes.

 <details>